QuasiGeoid/Data-Source-API-Analyst-Test/README.md

 Ensure the server responds with the correct HTTP status code for both valid and invalid requests.

 **Why**:
-- **200**: Confirms the request was processed successfully (see 🧪 _"Request includes only the required query parameter"_ test in Postman).
+- **200**: Confirms the request was processed successfully (🧪 _"Request includes only the required query parameter"_ test in Postman).
-- **422**: Verifies API's behavior with missing required or invalid value of query parameter (see 🧪 _"Required parameter not provided"_ test in Postman).
+- **422**: Verifies API's behavior with missing required or invalid value of query parameter (🧪 _"Required parameter not provided"_ test in Postman).

 **Results**:
 ✅ **Passed**
 💡 **Note:**
-The API ignores invalid values for non-required query parameters (see 🧪 _"With invalid values of query params"_ test in Postman).
+The API ignores invalid values for non-required query parameters (🧪 _"With invalid values of query params"_ test in Postman).

 ---